 Crime Victim’s Hotline: 1-800-435-7249 (For calls from outside local calling area only, within Pennsylvania)

 Children and Youth Services 350 N. 4th Street Indiana, PA 15701 724-465-3895

 Children and Youth Services ensure the protection of children from the damaging effects of abuse and neglect, to facilitate services within the community, to empower families to provide for their children in a safe environment and enable them to reach

 their full potential.

 WIC serves.
-WIC is meant for low-income mothers who are pregnant and/or have children under the age of 5.
-The government distributes the money to state agencies who, in turn, assist women and children in need.
+WIC is meant for low-income mothers who are pregnant and/or have children under the age of five.
+The government distributes the money to state agencies which, in turn, assist women and children in need.